1. Introduction

 • Identity and contact data.
 This includes basic personal information, such as names, address, date of birth, phone number, e-mail address and other contact details you may provide to us.

 • KYC and CDD data.
-If you sign up for an E-money account with us we will need to collect certain information from you in order to comply with our Know Your Customer ("KYC") and Client Due Diligence ("CDD") obligations, such as proof of your identity (e.g. passport, driving licence, national ID card or residence permit), proof of your address (e.g. utility bill or bank statement), your image in photo or video form and additional details on source of funds (e.g. payslip, credit card statement, tax rebate receipt or bank loan agreement).
+If you sign up for an account with us we will need to collect certain information from you in order to comply with our Know Your Customer ("KYC") and Client Due Diligence ("CDD") obligations, such as proof of your identity (e.g. passport, driving licence, national ID card or residence permit), proof of your address (e.g. utility bill or bank statement), your image in photo or video form and additional details on source of funds (e.g. payslip, credit card statement, tax rebate receipt or bank loan agreement).

 • Payment and transaction information.
 As a regulated financial institution, we are bound by the legal requirement to collect, verify and record certain data about your transactions including recipients of your transactions.